 - Benefit the water industry and their customers through better asset management solutions

 An opportunity for a Program Manager has arisen within the WSAA team.
 This position can be based in Melbourne or Sydney and reports to the WSAA Asset Management Program Coordinator.
-The Program Manager is responsible for the delivery of a $24M CRC-P project to enhance our understanding of structural pipe lining materials.
-The incumbent will have strong interaction with two associated projects on developing condition assessment techniques for asbestos cement pipe and evaluation of pipelining materials for asbestos cement pipe.
+The Program Manager is responsible for the delivery of a $24M CRC-P project to enhance the water industry’s understanding of pipe lining rehabilitation materials.
+The incumbent will have strong interaction with two associated projects on developing condition assessment techniques for asbestos cement pipe and evaluation of pipe lining materials for asbestos cement pipe.
 The Project Manager role will engage with the senior project governance groups – Committee of Management, Project Steering Committees and oversight technical working groups.
 The person will be involved in all aspects of liaison between water utilities, manufacturers, applicators and universities.

-We are seeking a professional with approximately 10 years' experience for a full-time, 3-year contract.
+We are seeking a professional with 10+ years' experience for a full-time, 3-year contract.
 The person should be an energetic, people-oriented, self-starter with experience in the water industry or a related sector.
 We offer the opportunity to build a strong network across the Australian water sector, support water utilities and their customers through collaboration, and assist in addressing a contemporary issue in the water industry.
-Salary is in the range $130-160,000, based on level of experience.
+Salary package is in the range $130-160K + bonus, based on level of experience.

 You will need to have:

 - A tertiary qualification in engineering, applied science or a related discipline.

 - Demonstrated ability to engage with people, understand and meet their needs and requirements.

 - An ability to convert scientifically complex information into practical, accessible formats.